€20 Million European Commission Grant Secured for HOPE Project, Pioneering Offshore Renewable Hydrogen Production

 See also: Cero Generation and Enso Energy Successfully Secure Funding for 50MW Battery Project in Gloucestershire, England

 Lhyfe took its initial stride in 2022 with the inauguration of Sealhyfe, a pilot production plant for offshore hydrogen.
-Sealhyfe successfully incorporated Plug's PEM (Proton Exchange Membrane) technology and utilized a 1MW floating wind turbine for power generation.
+Sealhyfe successfully incorporated Plug's PEM (Proton Exchange Membrane) technology and utilized a 1MW floating for power generation.

 With the HOPE project, the consortium partners are now accelerating their efforts towards commercialization.
-The 10MW electrolyser, a key component of the initiative, will have the capacity to produce up to four tonnes of per day at sea.
+The 10MW electrolyser, a key component of the initiative, will have the capacity to produce up to four tonnes of green hydrogen per day at sea.
 This hydrogen will then be transported to the shore through a composite pipeline, compressed, and delivered to customers in industries and the transportation sector.

 The HOPE installation will be positioned 1km off the coast, in the offshore testing area near the port of Ostend.
 The port has been a driving force in the project's development since its inception and aims to establish itself as a crucial link in Belgium's hydrogen supply chain.